Gerold Schneider, Prof. Dr.

 - Titulary Professor

-I am senior lecturer (Privatdozent) and postdoc staff member in Computational Linguistics (CL) at the Department of Computational Linguistics and leader of the platform Text Crunching Center (TCC), which offers computational linguistics services to the University and other partners.
+I am Titulary Professor and postdoc staff member in Computational Linguistics (CL) at the Department of Computational Linguistics, head of the NLP group in Linguistics Research Infrastructure (LiRI Tech NLP) and of the Text Crunching Center (TCC), which offers computational linguistics services to the University and other partners.

 I have been senior lecturer and computing scientist (wissenschaftlicher Informatiker) at the English Department of the University of Zurich (Gerold Schneider's homepage at the English Department).

 My research interests include corpus linguistics, semantic mining, automated media content analysis, cognitive linguistics, digital humanities, robust parsing, syntax, formal grammar.

 I am involved in research on automated media content analysis, and on Text Mining in the biomedical and many other domains.
 I am also doing research on Digital Humanities, learner language, variationist linguistics (genre, regions, contrastive, typology), and statistical methods.